OLFDB/navit/README.md

 This branch is based on the traffic branch.
 It adds a traff MQTT plugin to receive traff messages via MQTT.
-The messages are expected as compressed, or uncompressed feeds:
+The messages are expected as zlib compressed, or uncompressed feeds:

 \<feed>
   \<message id="tmc:d.1.17:d.1.10195.p.4.4" receive_time="2019-07-11T10:43:59+02:00" update_time="2019-07-11T08:47:23Z" expiration_time="2019-07-11T09:02:23Z" urgency="URGENT">